Ghost (game): Variants

+Superghost

-Superghost (also known as Fore-and-Aft in Hoyle's Rules of Games, Lexicant, or Llano), is played by choosing either the beginning or end of the growing word fragment and adding a letter there.
+Superghost is played by choosing either the beginning or end of the growing word fragment and adding a letter there.
 For example, given the fragment ERA, a player might offer BERA or ERAD.
 This version was played by James Thurber and his circle of friends.

+This is also known as Fore-and-Aft in Hoyle's Rules of Games, Lexicant, or Llano.